pvss39/pvss39/README.md

 - Practising Python by building small, clear projects
 - Testing ideas that combine my agriculture background with AI
 - Exploring other domains where GenAI can be useful (not only agri)
+- just trying to get used of git

 ---